Updated July 2018

 One feature that is especially useful is the “You might also like” section which offers suggestions about potential media contacts who cover similar regions, topics or interests as the reporter whose profile you’re currently visiting.

 At any time, you can search for a Contact or Outlet by name using the “Quick Lookup” search bar at the top of the dashboard.
 You can also view all of your saved lists by clicking on “Lists and Searches” under the Plan drop-down menu.

-Any successful PR campaign starts with careful research and planning, and CisionPoint Software is an invaluable resource for getting this done efficiently.
+Any successful PR campaign starts with careful research and planning, and Cision software is an invaluable resource for getting this done efficiently.
 With their extensive database and search tools, you’ll be able to quickly build a targeted media list so you don’t waste precious time in getting your story out to the right people and places.

-Do you use CisionPoint software?
+Do you use Cision software?
 What are your favorite features or tools they offer?
 Do you have any other go-to resources for building media lists?
-Share your tips in the comments below – we love to hear them!
+We’d love to hear your thoughts on Twitter.

 - How to Conduct a Social Media Competitive Analysis: A Complete Guide - August 1, 2017